 Did you know that instant coffee is simply freeze-dried coffee beans?
 Nothing else.
 So my first thought was that this may be freeze-dried tea leaves that dissolve in hot water.

-But no, from their website I learnt that Pique Tea starts with highest-quality organic tea leaves and herbs, that are then cold-brewed for up to 8 hours.
+But no, from their website I learnt that Pique Tea starts with the highest-quality organic tea leaves and herbs that are then cold-brewed for up to 8 hours.
 Apparently this brewing technique gently extracts antioxidants and phytonutrients, resulting in tea with up to 12x the antioxidants of other teas.

-Then the water gets separated from this super-concentrated brew using pressure and low heat to create the tea crystals.
+After that the water gets separated from this super-concentrated brew using pressure and low heat to create the tea crystals.
+Pretty fancy, right?
+I thought so too!

 How to use Pique Tea?